Xela3026/yabbr-docs/docs/campaigns/general.md

 # Campaigns

-A campaign is a personalised message that is sent out to a set of specified locations all at once.
-After reading the general documentation, it is recommended to find the documentation for your specific desired campaign type for any extra details.
+A campaign is a personalised message that is sent out to a large group of people all at once.
+After reading this general documentation, it is recommended to read the documentation for your desired campaign type for more information.

 ---